House Flipping: How To Profit On A Fixer-Upper

 House flipping can be a great investment opportunity for the right person.
 If you’re looking for a safe-bet investment where you can keep your money and leave it alone for long periods of time, this isn’t what you’re looking for.

-If, however, you like working with your hands and are looking to take on a challenging project that can generate a profit, you might find flipping to be a fulfilling and worthy investment.
+If, however, you like working with your hands and are looking to take on a challenging project that can generate a sizable profit, you might find flipping to be a fulfilling and worthy investment.
+House flipping isn’t for everyone, so be sure to weigh the potential risks and rewards before making an investment decision.